 Form 940 Internal Revenue Service

 There are state requirements to file a copy of the W-2 with your state.
-So please be sure to file these by the date of your state’s revenue department’s deadline.
+Please be sure to file these by the date of your state’s revenue department’s deadline.
 Most states require a compilation and reconciliation of the W-2’s to the amount of state income taxes withheld and paid.

 If a former employee failed to update their address with you, you are only required to mail their W-2 to the last known address.
 If the W-2 comes back to you, you must retain the record for at least 3 years.
 More than likely the former employee will call you when they need to file their return and will ask you to mail the document to their current address.
 Note your files and you have complied with the Code.